TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Results

 \textbf{Evaluation protocol: }We utilized four sequences from Wild-Places: \texttt{Venman03-04} and \texttt{Karawatha03-04}.
 These sequences were not used to train any of the learning-based baselines.
 We followed the same intra-session evaluation protocol as used for the Oxford dataset.

 \textbf{Results:} As summarized in \tabref{tab:intra_wild}, TreeLoc++ achieved the strongest overall performance on Wild-Places.
 Despite being less suitable for tree reconstruction, TreeLoc++ forms multiple triangles from common trees for reliable retrieval (\figref{fig:correspondence}), while outlier rejection modules further reduce structural ambiguities that often cause failures in TreeLoc.
-By contrast, most hand-crafted baselines degrade more on Wild-Places, as they struggle to distinguish structurally similar locations in large databases.
+By contrast, most hand-crafted baselines degrade more on Wild-Places, as they struggle to distinguish structurally similar locations in large databases, {where repetitive trunk geometry yields similar segment-level structures}.
 Learning-based methods such as LoGG3D-Net and BEVPlace++ achieved relatively high recall on \texttt{Karawatha03}, but lagged behind TreeLoc++ on other metrics due to weaker discrimination.

 \textbf{Similarity analysis:} The similarity matrices in \figref{fig:feature_similarity} explain both the advantage of TreeLoc++ and the increased difficulty of Wild-Places with larger databases.
 We visualize similarity matrices with $20$-$80\%$ and $60$-$80\%$ percentile ranges to highlight overall structure and high-confidence matches, respectively.
 With larger databases and fewer revisits, true positives become sparse and the separation between true positives and true negatives becomes harder to maintain, making retrieval more challenging.
 TreeLoc++ preserves this separation by closely following the ground truth spatial structure, enabling reliable retrieval.
 In contrast, TreeLoc shows lower contrast and more noise, increasing false positives, while MapClosure has limited dynamic range, reducing true positives and increasing false negatives.
 Other global descriptor baselines often assign high similarity to unrelated locations, degrading precision and increasing false positives.